hejiezhang/store-springboot/README.md

-# Spring Boot: Mastering REST API Development

-This repository contains the **completed code** for [Part 2 of my Spring Boot course](https://codewithmosh.com/p/spring-boot-building-apis).
+# Backend E-commerce Application

-In this project, we build the backend for an e-commerce application using Spring Boot.
+In this project, I build the backend for an e-commerce application using Spring Boot.
 The API includes endpoints for:

 - Managing products
 - Managing shopping carts
 - Checking out
 - Viewing order history

+The technologies used in this project include: Spring Boot, Spring MVC, RESTful API, Spring Security, Spring Data JPA, Stripe.

 ---